AJ6CU/piNextion/3dPrintedParts/readme.md

-This folder contains several stl's that you mifht find useful to print.
+This folder contains several stl's that you might find useful to print.